 AASUSDC(t) are avoided start-up and shut-down costs incurred by Market Participant p in Dispatch Interval t, as amortised using electricity production by Market Participant p in Dispatch Intervals from 1 to n before the shut-down, from 1 to n.
+See section 3.2.4.3 for more explanation.

-$\mathit{OPC}(t)$ is the other opportunity costs in \$/MWh for Market Participant p to produce electricity in Dispatch Interval t.
+OPC(t) is the other opportunity costs in MWh for Market Participant p to produce electricity in Dispatch Interval t.

-OC(t) are other costs incurred by Market Participant p in Dispatch Interval t as amortised to \$/MWh using electricity production by Market Participant p in Dispatch Intervals from 1 to n before the shut-down.
+OC(t) are other costs incurred by Market Participant p in Dispatch Interval t as amortised to MWh using electricity production by Market Participant p in Dispatch Intervals from 1 to n before the shut-down.

 Market Participants must form offers prior to the Dispatch Interval in question and, if using the AOC offer formation method, are unlikely to know exactly what their respective AOC is when doing so.
-However, Market Participants will have access to Pre-Dispatch Schedules published by AEMO to assist with estimating their run-times and dispatch levels (WEM Rules section 7.8).
-Market Participants must base offers on their reasonable expectation of incremental EVCs (for example, their AOC), and offers will be assessed on this basis.
+However, Market Participants will have access to Pre-Dispatch Schedules published by AEMO to assist with estimating their run-times and dispatch levels (WEM Rules section_7.8).
+Market Participants must base offers on their reasonable expectation of incremental EVCs (for example, their AOC), and offers will be assessed on this basis (as discussed in section_2.1.1).